dbt-labs/corp/values.md

 We take our responsibilities as parents, citizens, individuals, family members, and members of our various communities just as seriously as we take our commitments at work.
 When we are on, we are focused.
 When we are off, we are free to be fully disconnected.

-### We treat employees like people.
+### We are human.

-The only way to build a team of humans who innovate in shared service to a mission is to _treat them like people_.
-And people only want a few things: economic security, self-determination, health, belonging, and meaning.
+We are human beings innovating in a shared service to a mission.
 We structure our compensation and benefits, work hours and location policies, work and management styles, and employee agreements to support this fundamental human-ness.
+We bring our whole selves to work, and we recognize that our identities extend beyond the work that we do.

 ### We believe in moving up the stack.